LLNL/sundials/doc/superbuild/source/developers/getting_started/Checklist.rst

 #.
 If you changed any header files, re-run SWIG to generate updated fortran interfaces.
    This is done by navigating to the `swig/` directory and running `make all32 all64`.
-   If you do not have `swig` installed on your system, you can obtain a git patch file from the Swig GitHub action that we run on all pull requests.
+   If you do not have `swig` installed on your system, you can obtain a git patch file from the SWIG GitHub action that we run on all pull requests.
 The patch can be found under the job artifacts (if there were in fact changes that required updates to the Fortran).